Navigating the complex world of regulations: How AllCells is changing cell therapy and protecting against product-ending events

 Let’s talk about safety concerns and considerations when it comes to cell therapy.
-What can researchers and scientists do to ensure that a cell therapy supplier is doing their due diligence, they’re compliant, and what are the risks here?
+What can researchers and scientists do to ensure that a cell therapy supplier is doing their due diligence and what are the risks here?

 Yuki: The first step in manufacturing is access to apheresis material or tissue, which can be vulnerable to disruption.
 You want to find out: what risk mitigation measures are your suppliers putting in place to ensure that you receive those critical starting cellular materials on time?
 The risk and the cost associated with failed or missed manufacturing slots is something that’s often overlooked, but could be significant.

 As more programs move into the later phases of development and towards commercialization, you want to be thinking about the scalability of the process, and for us at AllCells, things like donor screening are extremely important.

 Dominic: From a regulatory standpoint, I’d add that it’s important that your supplier is set up and established to be there for the long term.
 So if they’re a small, single component supplier, there’s a risk that they may not be around in a year or two, based on their financial status.
 So it’s always important to ensure that you have a continuous supply of the materials or the service that you’re getting.

 As a product develops and changes over time and makes it into different phases of clinical trials, what should biotechs and pharmas keep in mind from a regulatory perspective?